 Fishing Cone

 Fishing Cone is one of West Thumb's most famous geysers.
-In the 1800s, visitors would catch a fish in the lake and cook it right in the geyser without even taking it off the hook!
+In the 1800s, visitors would catch a fish in the lake and cook it in the geyser without even taking it off the hook!
 While this practice is no longer allowed (for safety reasons), the story adds a fun historical twist to the site.

 Twin Geyser